-Master of Arts Non-Thesis Option
+Master of Arts Applied Project Option

 30 hour program: 27 coursework and 3 hours of Applied Project (ENG 593 or LIN 593)

 Registration: Students will fill out the Independent Study Form for ENG/LIN 593.
-The Applied Project Director (Chair) will sign the form (or if they are unable to sign the form, their email approval serves as the signature) and students will email the complete form to englishadvising@asu.edu.
+The Applied Project Committee Chair will sign the form (or if they are unable to sign the form, their email approval serves as the signature) and students will email the complete form to englishadvising@asu.edu.
 Our front office staff will process the form and give the student access to register.
 Note: the default is one credit hour so students will need to ensure they register for three credit hours.

 Note: A Capstone Project is the culminating experience required for the MTESOL, MTESOL Online and MA English (English Studies) Online programs.